coderefinery/workshop-intro/livestream.md

 **Everyone will watch the livestream** of instructors talking and showing demos on Twitch.

-In week 1, there will also be exercises, which you can do in two ways: on your own or in team.
+There will also be exercises, which you can do in two ways: on your own or in team.

-No dedicated (team) exercise time in week 2, but interaction via collaborative document.

 We plan on having a **minimum 10 min break every hour**.

 The materials are **always available for everyone**, and linked from the Workshop page.

-All **recordings** will be available on twitch right away and on youtube the day after.
+All **recordings** will be available on twitch right away and may appear on YouTube later.

 ### Collaborative Document